 Bone marrow test: The doctor removes fluid or tissue from bone marrow using a needle to look for leukemia cells.

-Chest X-ray.
-It uses low doses of radiation to capture inside images of the chest.
+Chest X-ray and CT scans.
+It uses radiation to capture inside images of the chest, abdomen, pelvis, and other areas of the body.

-MRI: The radio waves and strong magnets help make precise images of the affected area.
+MRI: The radio waves and strong magnets help make accurate images of the affected area.
 MRI identifies the size of cancer and other tumors inside the body.

 Lumbar puncture: It helps to detect cancer spread to the spinal fluid surrounding the brain and spinal cord.

 PET scan: It helps to detect the cancer spread.
-The doctor puts a small amount of a low-level radioactive substance into the blood.
-The substance attaches to the cancer cells.
+The doctor puts a small amount of a low-level radioactive substance (“dye”) into the blood.
+The “dye” is taken up by the cancer cells.
 A special camera shows any areas of radioactivity.

 What are the suitable treatments for me?